Jollywatt/typst-fletcher/src/main.typ

 ///  edge((0,0), (1,0), "->", label: $f$)
 ///  edge((0,0), (1,0), label: $f$, marks: "->")
 ///  ```
+///   TODO
+///   - from (elastic coord): Start coordinate `(x, y)` of connector.
+If there is
+///    a node at that point, the connector is adjusted to begin at the node's
+///    bounding rectangle/circle.
+///   - to (elastic coord): End coordinate `(x, y)` of connector.
+If there is a
+///    node at that point, the connector is adjusted to end at the node's bounding
+///    rectangle/circle.
 ///
 /// - label-pos (number): Position of the label along the connector, from the
 ///  start to end (from `0` to `1`).